 Breanna: Okay.

 Cory: All right.
-So I’m curious if and how your social identities have impacted your experience of drag or vice versa, how drag has impacted your identities.
-Can you share about how one or more of your social identities such as gender race, class, age, geography, religion, size, sexuality, disability etc., and or the interaction of the social identities, have impacted your experience of drag and or how drag has impacted your experience of this social identity?
+So, I’m curious if and how your social identities have impacted your experience of drag or vice versa, how drag has impacted your identities.
+Can you share about how one or more of your social identities such as gender, race, class, age, geography, religion, size, sexuality, disability etc., and/or the interaction of these social identities have impacted your experience of drag and/or how drag has impacted your experience of this social identity?

-Breanna: Okay, my mind is kind of blown with this.
-This question, so when you mean identity, like who I identify at the–as at the time?
+Breanna: Okay, my mind is, kind of, blown with this, um, this question., So, when you mean identity, like, who I identify at the ti– as at the time?

-Cory: So meaning like, the social identities that either you possess, including your gender, race, class, age, geography, religion, size, sexuality, disability, etc, and or the other, like that other people around you, how have those impacted your experience as a drag artists or has, how have those experience—or, um, impacted your social identity?
+Cory: So, meaning, like, the social identities that either you possess, including your gender, race, class, age, geography, religion, size, sexuality, disability, etc., and/or the other… like, that other people around you, how have those impacted your experience as a drag artist or has… how have those experien– or, um, impacted your social identity?

 Breanna: Okay.
-It is a hard question for me.
+Oh, it is a hard question for me.
 I’m very sorry.

-Breanna: Um, ‘cause I’m just trying to figure out where to even start here.
-Trying to think.
-For some reason I’m thinking very much of like cultures right now.
-And I don’t even know if that’s like the right way to even answer this question.
+Breanna: Um, ’cause I’m just trying to figure out where to even start here.
+Um, when you… Okay, trying to think.
+‘Cause for some reason I’m thinking very much of, like, cultures right now.
+And I don’t even know if that’s, like, the right way to even answer this question.

 Cory: Yeah.

-Breanna: I’m gonna just kind of like throw it out there.
-But, you know, like, I think people when they like, yeah, I don’t know, I’m just–this one’s a hard one for me.
+Breanna: I’m gonna just, kind of, like, throw it out there.
+But, you know, like, I think people when they, like… yeah, I don’t know, I’m just… oh, this one’s a hard one for me.

 Breanna: Okay.
 I’m sorry.